-Electronic payment processing costs increased \$1,222,000 or 8% between years.
+Electronic payment processing costs increased \$1,910,000 or 4% between years.
 Electronic payment processing costs resulting from acquired portfolios had the overall effect of decreasing such costs by less than 1% between periods due to merchant attrition and other factors.
-Organic electronic payment processing costs had the effect of increasing electronic payment processing cost by slightly more than 8% between periods.
-Processing revenues less electronic payment processing cost ("margin") decreased approximately 0.5% from 15.4% in 2010 to 14.9% in 2011.
-A lower contribution to margin from acquired portfolios contributed 0.4% to the decline in margin.
-The introduction of new, higher margin products and services in the latter half of 2010 substantially offset the impact of lower margins being realized in 2011 due to the mix of merchant sales volumes and their related transaction processing activity between years.
-The increase in margin dollars was \$109,000 between periods.
+Organic electronic payment processing costs had the effect of increasing electronic payment processing costs by slightly more than 4% between periods.
+Processing revenues less electronic payment processing costs ("margin") declined approximately .6% from 15.3% in 2010 to 14.7% in 2011.
+The effect of a lower margin from acquired portfolios contributed .4% to the decline in margin.
+The introduction of new, higher margin products and services in both 2010 and 2011 partially offset the impact in 2011 of lower margins realized due to a change in the mix of merchants and their related transaction processing activity between years.
+The decrease in margin dollars was \$79,000 between periods.

-Excluding electronic payment processing costs, other costs decreased \$16,000 or 0.9% between periods.
-Depreciation and amortization costs decreased \$35,000 between periods as the result of certain previously acquired portfolio intangible assets becoming fully amortized between periods.
-Remaining costs increased \$19,000 or 1.4% due to an increase in advertising and marketing related costs of \$35,000 and postage and delivery costs of \$20,000 which in turn were partially offset by cost reductions in salaries and wages and professional fees between periods.
-Marketing costs increased in conjunction with the launch of The Small Business Authority, a new marketing campaign initiated by the Company beginning in January 2011.
+Excluding electronic payment processing costs, other costs decreased \$75,000 or 14% between periods.
+Depreciation and amortization decreased \$69,000 between periods as the result of previously acquired portfolio intangible assets becoming fully amortized between periods.
+Remaining costs decreased \$6,000 as an increase in marketing related costs of \$125,000 was more than offset by cost reductions in salaries and wages and professional fees between periods.
+Marketing expense increased in conjunction with the launch of The Small Business Authority, a new marketing campaign initiated by the Company beginning in January 2011.

-Income before income taxes increased \$120,000 or 11% to \$1,204,000 in 2011 from \$1,084,000 in 2010.
-An increase in the dollar margin of operating revenues less EPP processing costs due to the reasons noted above coupled with a decrease in other expenses resulted in the increase in income before income taxes between periods.
+Income before income taxes decreased \$11,000 to \$3,788,000 in 2011 from \$3,799,000 in 2010.
+The decrease in the dollar margin of operating revenues less electronic payment processing costs of \$79,000 due to the reasons noted above was substantially offset by a decrease in other expenses resulting in the overall decrease in income before income taxes between periods.